Question: Why do people sign up to brands’ mailing lists?

 As no one brand is ever going to encapsulate all of the best practices you can try, we’ve added an extra section to the bottom of this post listing more welcome series tips and ideas.

-Five reasons why Ann Taylor’s welcome series is so great
+Five reasons why we love Ann Taylor’s welcome series

 Reason One | It makes new subscribers feel like part of a club